mng222n/loan-approval-ab/README.md

-ce-systems
+ab-systems
-the code developed in ce systems to manage the contacts in communication services
+the code developed in ab systems to manage the contacts in communication services